Taylor Dayne: Later career

-In May 2010, Dayne lobbied congressional leaders on Capitol Hill on behalf of NAMM (National Association of Music Merchants) and VH1's Save The Music Foundation to reduce cuts in music education in America's schools.
+In the early 2010s, American stand-up comedian Tig Notaro began referring to Dayne in her routine, telling stories of having frequent encounters with her.
+This was ultimately brought to the attention of Ira Glass, who enlisted Notaro to tell the story as part of a live event for This American Life.
+Dayne herself appeared at the end of the monologue during the event, singing "I'll Always Love You".
+In May 2010, Dayne lobbied congressional leaders on Capitol Hill on behalf of the National Association of Music Merchants (NAMM) and VH1's Save The Music Foundation to reduce cuts in music education in America's schools.
 In July 2010, Dayne released "Facing a Miracle", the official theme song to the 2010 Gay Games.
 She performed the song to an audience of 50,000 on July 31, 2010, in Cologne, Germany.
 It ended the year at No. 9 on Perfect Beat's Top Worldwide Singles of 2010.
 Five years before, however, she had said: "In the eyes of the Kabbalah, [gays] can't be 'married.'
 That requires actual male and female energy and DNA.
 In the bigger picture, I think that 'marriage' is about a certain circuitry.
 I'm as married to my business manager as I would be any husband."

-Dayne remastered her Greatest Hits album.
-She released a new single, "Floor on Fire", on June 22, 2011, which broke the Billboard Dance/Club Charts Top 10.
+Dayne remastered her Greatest Hits album and released a new single, "Floor on Fire", on June 22, 2011, which broke the Billboard Dance/Club Charts Top 10.

-In 2011-2012 Dayne competed in Rachael vs. Guy: Celebrity Cook-Off, reaching the semifinal round in episode 5 facing off against Lou Diamond Phillips for the final spot to represent Team Rachael.
-At the end of the episode she lost to Joey Fatone in a runner-up challenge to win $5,000 for charity.

-In the early 2010s, American stand-up comedian Tig Notaro began referencing Dayne in her routine, telling stories of having frequent encounters with her.
-This was ultimately brought to the attention of Ira Glass, who enlisted Notaro to tell the story as part of a live event for This American Life.
-Dayne herself appeared at the end of the monologue during the event, singing "I'll Always Love You".

 In September 2014, Dayne released a new single, "Dreaming".
 In late 2020, Dayne competed on season 4 of The Masked Singer as "Popcorn".
 She made it to the semi-finals of the competition before being unmasked in a triple elimination alongside Chloe Kim as "Jellyfish" and Tori Kelly as "Seahorse".
 In August 2022, Dayne competed on season 2 of RuPaul's Secret Celebrity Drag Race under the drag name Electra Owl.

 Personal life

 Dayne has never married.
-She has two children (twins Astaria and Levi), who were born via a surrogate in 2003.
+She has two children who were born via a surrogate in 2003.
 Dayne is a supporter of same-sex marriage, and stated in 2014 that she considers the LGBT community to be her most loyal fanbase.

-Dayne is Jewish."The Great (Taylor) Dayne Follow-Up".
-Chandler, Adam., Tabletmag.com, Published December 27, 2012.
-Accessed June 2016.
-She grew up in Baldwin and Freeport, New York, on Long Island.
+Dayne is Jewish.
+She grew up in Baldwin and Freeport, New York on Long Island.

-In 2021, after performing at a New Year party hosted at Mar-a-Lago by then President of the United States, Donald Trump, Dayne declared "I try to stay non-political."